Hero background

 🏡 Your accommodation in Ahero

-You'll stay directly at the Ahero Community Resource Centre, within the rural community.
-The accommodation is basic but welcoming, designed for those who want an authentic experience in close contact with local life.
+You'll be based directly at the Ahero Community Resource Centre, inside the rural community.
+The accommodation is basic but welcoming, set up for anyone who wants a grounded experience close to local life.

 Shared dormitories, separated by gender